bit2pixel/ren_project/README.md

 Ren Project
 ===========

-A Django boilerplate app creator.
-Has bootstrap, jquery and is uwsgi/nginx compatible.
+A Django boilerplate creator.
+Works in virtualenv, has bootstrap, jquery and is uwsgi/nginx compatible.

 Create new projects with: